 Ogle, Clark & Partner as it was called in those days, was no exception and with the end of the war the progressive vets quickly identified that horses and small animals were becoming more highly valued and expanded their expertise to improve standards of care.

 By 1952 Ron Ogle was ready to take on John Clarke, ex Spitfire pilot and no doubt impressive young vet!
 Work increased and by the early 1960’s the small team were looking to expand.
-Highlands Surgery Tenterden was taken on and the directorship increased in size; first with Peter Teale in 1962 and later Tim Brodrick in 1966.
+Our Tenterden branch was taken on and the directorship increased in size; first with Peter Teale in 1962 and later Tim Brodrick in 1966.
 John, Peter and Tim went on to become well known and respected vets of their day and together formed the foundation of our current Practice.

 In 1983 Nick Mills joined the practice.
 Nick was a hugely able and charismatic person and quickly stamped his mark on this growing band of vets.
 Nick’s abilities were recognised not just by his adoring clients locally but on a much wider basis, with connections internationally he gave the practice a huge lift forward.
 Nick set up a new branch at Hawkhurst, making this the centre of the equine side of the practice in which he excelled.
 Howard Newitt joined the practice as an equine vet in 1997 and developed and supported both the equine and small animal side of the practice.
-He achieved a Certificate of Equine Practice in 2000 and became a director in 2002.
+He achieved a Certificate of Equine Practice in 2000 and became a director in 2002, leaving in 2019.

 Gary Clayton Jones joined the practice as a director in 1991 and as a testament to the progressive policy of the practice the practice established the first orthopaedic referral service outside London in the south-east at our Tenterden branch.
 Gary Clayton Jones, was, indeed is the pre-eminent orthopaedic surgeon of his generation, with familial ties to the area.
 He has now retired from the directorship and the practice, but he worked his craft from our Tenterden office from joining the practice until 2014.

-Lydd surgery was established in 1990 by Tim Brodrick as a response to the growing demand from clients from that area.
+Our Lydd branch was established in 1990 by Tim Brodrick as a response to the growing demand from clients from that area.
 In 1993 Richard Williams joined the directorship; the practice had grown rapidly under the inspirational leadership of Nick Mills and the excellence of Gary Clayton Jones.
-The growing numbers of branches and times moving on led to the decision to name the practice based on our core area and historical roots...
-Cinque Ports Vets was born!
+The growing numbers of branches and times moving on led to the decision to name the practice based on our core area and historical roots… Cinque Ports Vets was born!

-Recent changes within Cinque Ports Vets made for a review of the services that were being offered by the practice.
+Changes within Cinque Ports Vets made for a review of the services that were being offered by the practice.
 A very reluctant decision was made to lose our very long term commitment to the agricultural side of Veterinary work.
 It had proved impossible to maintain the very high standards of care that we set ourselves in all the large animal species, allowing our equine orientated vets to commit fully to their chosen species.